warren-bank/mirror-XMail-mail-server/Readme.txt

 	The variable value is a comma separated sequence of configuration tokens whose meaning is :

-	mail-auth	= authentication required to send mail through the server
+	mail-auth	= authentication required to send mail to the server.
+				  Please note that by setting this value will require authentication even for sending to local domains, and this is not what you're probably wishing